 “While we must stand firm on Ukraine’s position in our dialogue with the US, we also need to listen to our American partners and understand that they are driven by their own priorities and hot-button issues, not ours,” Klimkin said, “That won’t change after the election.”

-While all eyes are on the outcome of the presidential race, two-thirds of the House and all of the Senate are also up for re-election.
-Given Congress’s power to approve the budget and oversee military alliances, how these elections turn out will have a great impact on future US-UA relations.
+While all eyes are on the outcome of the presidential race, one-third of the Senate and all of the House are also up for re-election.
+Given Congress’s requirement to approve the budget and oversee military alliances, how these elections turn out will have a great impact on future US-UA relations.

 “After the election, Kyiv will face the challenging task of ensuring that the focus on cooperation with the future president and their administration is not perceived as political bias by the other party,” the former minister of foreign affairs said.